curran/model/README.md

 }));
 ```

 The above code behaves as desired - the visualization is only built when all properties are present, and only once when multiple properties change together.
-As this pattern is so common in developing model driven data visualizations, it would be useful to abstract it away.
-The `model.when` library does exactly that.
+As this pattern is so common in developing model driven data visualizations, it would be useful to abstract it away into a reusable function.
+The `model.when` function does exactly that.
 Using `model.when`, the above code becomes:

 ```javascript
 model.when(['width', 'height', 'data'], function (width, height, data) {